carl-marc/one-in-a-trillion/docs/roadmap.md

   - Levelling up gives an permanent upgrade to **base yolks** on a mini game and **yolks per 1 red gem**

 These changes hope to re-add a better sense of **risk/reward** to playing mini games, help make each one feel at least a little bit progressive & allow really rare pulls to progress you faster.
+It'll vastly simplify & integrates fully into Cracking, boosted slots & the core loop.

 All of this is subject to change whilst developing and play testing.